Latent Agents in Networks: Estimation and Targeting: Model and Preliminaries

+This literature has largely assumed away the presence of latent agents, despite their prevalence in network data.
+The next section provides a framework for estimating network effects (summarized through the $H^{-1}$ matrix) in the presence of latent agents, by focusing on the linear model in \eqref{eq:dependence}.
+In doing so, we assume that aside from past covariates/outcomes of observable agents, no additional information is available.
+In particular, we do not assume the knowledge of the underlying network structure (or the $\{G_{ij}\}$ parameters), the set $V_L$ of latent agents (or its cardinality), parameters $\{a_i,\lambda_i\}_{i\in V}$, or taste shocks $\{\xi_i^{(t)}\}_{i,t}$. }

-\begin{remark}[Identification issues] Observe that in the absence of latent agents $H^{-1}=M^{-1}$, and hence its estimate readily reveals the dependence of consumption levels on prices (by~\eqref{eq:firstOrder}).
+\begin{remark}[Identification issues] Observe that in the absence of latent agents $H^{-1}=M^{-1}$, and hence its estimate readily reveals the dependence of outcomes on covariates (by~\eqref{eq:firstOrder}).
 However, when there are latent agents it is not possible to identify $M^{-1}$, and hence we restrict attention to estimation of $H^{-1}$.
-To see this, consider a network with latent agents, where the mapping between prices and consumption is as in Lemma \ref{lem:firstOrderO}.
-Note that another network, which has no latent agents and admits an influence structure $\bar{G}_{ij}=-H_{ij}$ for $i\neq j$ for all observable agents, exhibits the same relationship between (observable) prices and consumption decisions.
-Thus, either network could explain given price/consumption observations, and it is not possible to identify the true $M^{-1}$ matrix. $ \square$ \end{remark}
+To see this, consider a network with latent agents, where the mapping between outcomes and covariates is as in Lemma \ref{lem:firstOrderO}.
+Note that another network, which has no latent agents and admits an influence structure $\bar{G}_{ij}=-H_{ij}$ for $i\neq j$ for all observable agents, exhibits the same relationship between covariates and outcomes.
+Thus, either network could explain covariate/outcome observations, and it is not possible to identify the true $M^{-1}$ matrix.~$ \square$ \end{remark}